 You will also want something easily detachable for shooting from a tripod in windy conditions.

 GoGrove Camera Bag

-However, I am certain I have put this bag through much more than anyone else ever would.
-It’s been used almost every day for two years with typically 5-10kg of gear in it and has not been particularly well cared for!
+However, I am certain she put this bag through much more than anyone else ever would.
+It was used almost every day for two years with typically 5-10kg of gear in it and was not particularly well cared for!